Ahaanv19/Ahaan_2025/_posts/2024-11-7-sprint3journey.md

 <div class="section">
         <h2>Performance</h2>
         <p>This was also one of my weakest areas, scoring only 50%.
-I struggled with understanding how identify nested conditionals esspically, and how to apply the logic in conditionals  like when it comes to robot programing and trying to naviagate an object to a certain destnation.</p>
+I struggled with understanding how to identify nested conditionals especially, and how to apply the logic in conditionals  like when it comes to robot programming and trying to navigate an object to a certain destination.</p>
     </div>

 <div class="section">
         <h2>Example Mistakes</h2>
         <ul>
-            <li><strong>Mistake 1:</strong> Q26: With this question, I got it wrong because, I didn't understand robot programing and I didn't understand/ couldn't correctly split around the conditionals to determine how to get the robot to reach the grey square.
+            <li><strong>Mistake 1:</strong> Q26: With this question, I got it wrong because I didn't understand robot programming and I didn't understand/ couldn't correctly split around the conditionals to determine how to get the robot to reach the grey square.
 I need to work on these kind of problems</li>
         </ul>
     </div>

 <div class="section">
         <h2>Solutions</h2>
         <ul class="solution-list">
-            <li><strong>AP Classroom Daily Video</strong> I'll practice by watching the recomended AP classroom videos for this topic that is recomended on the practice quiz, so I become better at applying.</li>
+            <li><strong>AP Classroom Daily Video</strong> I'll practice by watching the recommended AP classroom videos for this topic that is recommended on the practice quiz, so I become better at applying.</li>
-            <li><strong>Daily Practice with IF, ELIF, and ELSE statements:</strong> I’ll go online to Khan Acedemy every day for 20 min, and find practice problems, to strengthen my skills, and I will also practice creating my own scenarios where I identify on what conditions are true, the task that will be carried out. </li>
+            <li><strong>Daily Practice with IF, ELIF, and ELSE statements:</strong> I’ll go online to Khan Academy every day for 20 min, and find practice problems, to strengthen my skills, and I will also practice creating my scenarios where I identify on what conditions are true.
+This task will be carried out. </li>
         </ul>
     </div>
  ---